If you can’t find the answer to your question below, please contact HICL's Administrator & Company Secretary whose contact details are available here.

 While the United Kingdom was first to make systematic use of a PPP model, in the form of the Private Finance Initiative (PFI), PPPs have now been adopted in many countries as part of the wider programme of privatisation, driven by an increased need for accountability and efficiency for public spending.

-Further details of the arrangements for, and the economics of, infrastructure investment are available in Business Model.
+Further details of the arrangements for, and the economics of, infrastructure investment are available in Strategy and Investment Policy.

-HICL shares are eligible for inclusion in NISA/ISAs and PEPs (subject to applicable subscription limits) provided that they have been acquired by purchase in the market, and they are permissible assets for SIPPs.
+HICL shares are eligible for inclusion in NISA/ISAs and PEPs (subject to applicable subscription limits) provided that they have been acquired by purchase in the market.

 The Company’s shares are traded on the London Stock Exchange.
 If you are confident in making your own investment decisions you can do this by buying your shares directly through a stockbroker or through an execution-only dealing service.
 Your bank or building society may offer a dealing service; however, many alternatives are available so you should investigate which is best for your needs.